langroid/langroid/docs/quick-start/chat-agent-tool.md

 such as:

-- **Extracting structured information** from a document: for example, we can use the tool/functions mechanism to have the LLM present information from a lease document in a JSON structured format, to simplify further processing.
+- **Extracting structured information** from a document: for example, we can use the tool/functions mechanism to have the LLM present the key terms in a lease document in a JSON structured format, to simplify further processing.
+See an [example](https://github.com/langroid/langroid-examples/blob/main/examples/docqa/chat_multi_extract.py) of this in the `langroid-examples` repo.
 - **Specialized computation**: the LLM can request a units conversion, or request scanning a large file (which wouldn't fit into its context) for a specific pattern.